Table of Contents Show

 Purchasing an apartment in New York City doesn’t come cheap, and neither does renovation.
-If you’re fortunate enough to have bought property in the city ‘back in the day’ when prices were more affordable (all relative, by the way), you might have outgrown your apartment by now.
-Or, perhaps you’d like to live in a different neighborhood or borough –– a place that’s more convenient to your job, family, or the friends you’ve made over the years.
+If you’re fortunate enough to have bought the property in the city ‘back in the day’ when prices were more affordable (all relative, by the way), you might have outgrown your apartment by now.
+Or, perhaps you’d like to live in a different neighborhood or borough –– a place that’s more convenient for your job, family, or the friends you’ve made over the years.
 Whatever the reason, sometimes moving is necessary or desired.

 Ask yourself these six questions during the process, and hopefully, by the end, you’ll know if you should wear your home improvement hat or start packing.

 Is your reason good enough reason to sell and move on?Is your reason good enough reason to sell and move on?

 Most likely, a job is not a reason to move.
 Most positions don’t last forever, and you could find yourself working at home or in yet another part of town in a few years.
 If you have your heart set on a different neighborhood –– perhaps for more convenient transportation, better nightlife, or to be closer to the family –– then think about moving.

 If you’re maxed out on space –– you’re living in a one-bedroom with two kids, and a third is on the way –– I’d say there’s no time like the present to get a bigger place.

 Is it a good time to sell?Is it a good time to sell?

 If you’re looking to sell right now, the answer depends on current market demand.
 In New York City due to limited inventory is, “Yes,” since it’s a seller’s market.
 But markets fluctuate, and selling a year from now could not be so profitable.
 Talk to a real estate professional before you decide whether to cash in.
 He or she will also be able to give you an idea of how much you should expect to get to your apartment.

 How long do I plan to stay in New York?How long do I plan to stay in New York?